nnnsss999/llmattacks/docs/glossary.md

 ### TokenBreak Single Character Bypass
 Specific example where a single-character tokenbreak defeats safety checks.

+### Unicode Homograph Jailbreak
+Using visually similar characters from other scripts to obfuscate malicious commands.
+When combined with right-to-left override or zero-width spaces, these homographs can slip past simple filter checks.

+### Necromancer Self-Replication Attack
+A proof-of-concept loop where an autonomous agent repeatedly modifies its own prompts to evade safeguards, eventually gaining elevated capabilities with no further user input.

+### Additional Resources
+Reference document listing external articles and reports for continued reading on LLM attack research.

+### rename.py
+Helper script that renames documentation files to use kebab-case for consistency across the catalog.

 ### URLs
 Index of all external links referenced across the catalog.